-This one year, part-time diploma is offered by the School of Nursing and Midwifery, in association with the Institute for Healthcare Informatics in the Mater Misericordiae Hospital.
-It will give academic accreditation to diploma level to a specialist course in Nursing Informatics.
-Students will be taught in University College Dublin and will have access to the facilities of the Institute of Healthcare in the Mater Misericordiae Hospital.
-The course is designed to give a general introduction to the area of computers and Nursing Informatics.
+The School of Nursing and Midwifery offer this one year part-time diploma, in association with the Institute of Healthcare Informatics in the Mater Misericordiae Hospital.
+It gives academic accreditation to diploma level to a specialist course in Nursing Informatics.
+Students will be taught in University College Dublin.